cucapra/opal/docs/paper-structure.md

 Maybe?
 I'm not 100% sure this paper needs it, but it might be useful to rigorously define the hypothetical semantics.

+This section will also include proofs of any interesting properties.
+Along the way, we should try to think of desirable notions that might be phrased as "guarantees" and therefore useful to formalize.

 # Implementation

 The implementation section can be short.